dwweiss/grayboxes/README.md

 - Modules _lightgray_ and _minimum_ are dependent on package _modestga_ [[MGA18]](https://github.com/dwweiss/grayboxes/wiki/References#mga18)
 - Module _neural_ is dependent on package _neurolab_ [[NLB15]](https://github.com/dwweiss/grayboxes/wiki/References#nlb15)

-These depdendencies are satisfied if installation with: _python3 setup.py install --user_
+These depdendencies are satisfied if _grayboxes_ is installed with: _python3 setup.py install --user_